CDNS vs MRVL: Which is Better to Buy in 2026?

 What do the AI models say about CDNS vs MRVL?

 Our dual AI system (Claude by Anthropic and ChatGPT by OpenAI) analyzes SEC 10-K and 10-Q filings independently.
-For CDNS vs MRVL, the AI consensus favors MRVL based on fundamental metrics including revenue growth, profitability, ROE, and balance sheet strength.
+For CDNS vs MRVL, the AI consensus favors CDNS based on fundamental metrics including revenue growth, profitability, ROE, and balance sheet strength.